sgladkoff/goldpan-ru/docs/termlode.md

 - The **Prospector** Terminology extractor;
 - The **TermLode** Trados connector.

-In the sense of achitecture, it has the following components:
+In the sense of architecture, it has the following components:

 - The **TermLode** termbank;
 - The **TermLode** Cloud Front End;